sosalejandro/sentinelguard/README.md

 ### Requirements

 - Go 1.21 or later (for building)
-- Linux (primary support), macOS/Windows (partial support)
+- Linux or Windows
-- Root access recommended for full scanning capabilities
+- Root/Administrator access recommended for full scanning capabilities

 ## Usage